feature-image

 ADVERTISEMENT

 Both his parents were very supportive of Towns’ basketball career.
-While his mother was his loudest cheerleader in the gym, his father, Towns Sr., was his earliest teacher.
-His father was a college basketball player who played for Monmouth University.
+While his mother was his loudest cheerleader in the gym, his father, Towns Sr., was his first coach.
+His father was once a college basketball player at Monmouth University.
 Towns Sr. later took a coaching job at Piscataway Technical High School in New Jersey.
-When Towns grew up, he attended the same high school as his first step towards his professional journey.
+When Towns grew up, he attended the same high school and practiced with the junior varsity team as a fifth grader.

 ADVERTISEMENT